-The purpose of the test suite is to provide some examples of the way NWCHEMRATE works, and to check the most important NWCHEM and POLYRATE 9.7 options for direct dynamics.
-Therefore, the number of tests included is only fifteen, and the tests illustrate only the most basic features of NWCHEMRATE.
+The purpose of the test suite is to provide some examples of the way NWChemrate works, and to check the most important NWChem and POLYRATE 17-C options for direct dynamics.
+Therefore, the number of tests included is only sixteen, and the tests illustrate only the most basic features of NWChemrate.
 The level of calculation, size of the systems, and computational requirements of the test runs have been chosen in such a way that running the whole suite does not consume an inordinate amount of computing time.
-All the test runs were run after compiling NWCHEMRATE using the param4.inc file.

-The test suite is located in the testrun directory, which contains four subdirectories.
+The test suite is located in the testrun directory, which contains five subdirectories.
 Each subdirectory contains one or more tests based on the same reaction.
 The summary output files for these test runs that are distributed in the current version of the program are located in the testo directory.
-(The output files were obtained from runs on an IBM Power4 Regatta computer.)
-The Korn shell script checknw in the testrun directory allows for an easy comparison between the poly.ful5 output files obtained after running all the test runs using NWCHEM and the equivalent poly.ful5 files in the testo directory.
+(The output files were obtained from runs on HP Haswell Linux Cluster.)
+The Korn shell script checknw in the testrun directory allows for an easy comparison between the poly.ful5 output files obtained after running all the test runs using NWChem and the equivalent poly.ful5 files in the testo directory.